mozilla/glean/docs/user/user/adding-glean-to-your-project/python.md

 ##### Important

-> The Glean SDK Python bindings make extensive use of type annotations to catch type related errors at build time.
+> The Glean Python SDK make extensive use of type annotations to catch type related errors at build time.
 We highly recommend adding [mypy](https://mypy-lang.org) to your continuous integration workflow to catch errors related to type mismatches early.

 ## Consuming YAML registry files